-- Object to processing of your child's personal data - Prevent processing of your child's personal data for the purpose of direct marketing. - Object to decisions being taken by automated means. - In certain circumstances, have your child's personal data rectified, erased or restricted in its processing - Withdraw your consent, where you have previously provided it for collection, processing and transfer of your child's personal data for a specific purpose. - In certain circumstances, be notified of a data breach - Make a compliant to the Information Commissioner's Office - Claim compensation for damages caused by a breach of the Data Protection Regulations.
+- Object to our use of your child's personal data - Object to the processing of personal data that is likely to cause, or is causing, damage or distress - Prevent your child's data being used to send direct marketing. - Object to and challenge the use of your child's personal data for decisions being taken by automated means (by a computer or machine, rather than by a person) - In certain circumstances, have inaccurate personal data corrected or blocked - In certain circumstances, have the personal data we hold about your child deleted or destroyed or restricted in its processing - Withdraw your consent, where you have previously provided it for collection, processing and transfer of your child's personal data for a specific purpose. - In certain circumstances, be notified of a data breach - Make a compliant to the Information Commissioner's Office - Claim compensation for damages caused by a breach of the Data Protection Regulations.